amazon-ion/ion-js/src/dom/README.md

 ### Testing Equality

 Note that the JS types being extended are "[wrapper objects](https://developer.mozilla.org/en-US/docs/Glossary/Primitive#Primitive_wrapper_objects_in_JavaScript)" that box the primitive types themselves.
-This matters when testing for equality; Javascript's strict definition of equality (used by the `===` operator) takes `Object` identity into account and so will return `false` when comparing two different wrapper objects representing the same value.
+This matters when testing for equality; JavaScript's strict definition of equality (used by the `===` operator) takes `Object` identity into account and so will return `false` when comparing two different wrapper objects representing the same value.